-The Royal Tasmanian Botanical Gardens is a living collection of more than 4,000 species.
-Its space is geographically defined by convict-built structures and its heritage encompasses the traditional land of the muwinina people, a colonial government farm, Victorian-era interests in plant collecting, and modern-day conservation work.
+The Royal Tasmanian Botanical Gardens (RTBG) is a living collection of more than 4,000 species.
+Geographically defined by convict-built structures, its heritage encompasses the traditional land of the muwinina people, a colonial government farm, Victorian-era interests in plant collecting, and modern-day conservation work.

 Take a guided walking tour through history with the Royal Tasmanian Botanical Gardens staff.
 The tour includes:

 - The Arthur Wall: a convict-built wall that incorporated hidden ducted-heated technology

 - The Superintendent’s Quarters: a building that appears as one but was once two separate dwellings

 - The Eardley-Wilmot Wall: Australia’s longest convict-brick wall

 - The Conservatory: built on the eve of WW2 using stone repurposed from the colonial Hobart hospital